 Rue des Thermopyles: what an odd name for a street.
-Situated in a part of Paris that is exempt from any major monuments and museums, the cat-friendly street will surprise you for its country look.
+Situated in a part of Paris that is exempt from any major monuments and museums, the cat-friendly street will surprise you with its country look.
 Situated in the 14th arrondissement, rue des Thermopyles is an oasis of calm and greenery waiting to be discovered.
 The adjacent street of Cité Bauer has some interesting houses to admire…

 The peaceful rue des Thermopyles